pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/import/_index.md

     1 unchanged
 ```

-If the resource is not found, an error will occur:
+If the resource isn't found, the preview will fail:

 ```
 error: Preview failed: importing sg-04aeda9a214730248: security group not found
 ```

-After successfully importing a resource, you can delete the import option, rerun `pulumi up`, and all subsequent operations will behave as though Pulumi provisioned the resource from the outset.
-Be careful, as this applies to `destroy` operations also.
+After successfully importing a resource, you can delete the `import` option if you like, then re-run `pulumi up`, and all subsequent operations will now behave as though Pulumi had provisioned the imported resource from the outset.

+Be aware this applies to `destroy` operations also.
+Once an imported resource has been brought under management with Pulumi, destroying its containing stack will delete the imported resource as well in the usual way.
+If you wish to ensure that an imported resource survives through `pulumi destroy`, consider using the [`retainOnDelete`](/docs/concepts/options/protect/) resource option.

-#### Mismatched State
+### Mismatched state

 An important part of importing resources using the `import` resource option is that the resulting Pulumi program, after the import is complete, will faithfully generate the same desired state as your existing infrastructure's actual state.
 After the import, you may edit your program to generate and apply new desired states to update your infrastructure.

 Because of this, all properties need to be fully specified.
 If you forget to specify a property, or that property's value is incorrect, you'll first receive a warning during preview, and then an error during the actual import update.

-For instance, keeping with the example above, let's say we specified the wrong `ingress` rule by choosing port 22 instead of port 80.
-We'll see a warning:
+For instance, keeping with the example above, if you'd specified the wrong `ingress` rule by choosing port `22` instead of port `80`, you'd see a warning:

 ```
 $ pulumi preview
 Previewing update (dev):
      Type                      Name        Plan       Info
-     pulumi:pulumi:Stack       import-dev
+     pulumi:pulumi:Stack       dev
  =   └─ aws:ec2:SecurityGroup  my-sg       import     [diff: ~ingress]; 1 warning

 Diagnostics:
   aws:ec2:SecurityGroup (my-sg):
-    warning: imported resource sg-04aeda9a214730248's property 'ingress' does not match the existing value;
+    warning: imported resource sg-04aeda9a214730248's property 'ingress'
-             importing this resource will fail
+             does not match the existing value; importing this resource will fail
 ```

-If we'd like to see details on what specifically did not match, select the `details` option:
+To see details on what specifically didn't match, you can select the `details` option:

 ```
 + pulumi:pulumi:Stack: (create)
-    [urn=urn:pulumi:dev::import::pulumi:pulumi:Stack::import-dev]
+    [urn=urn:pulumi:dev::import::pulumi:pulumi:Stack::dev]
     = aws:ec2/securityGroup:SecurityGroup: (import)
         [id=sg-0d188488272df7df8]
         [urn=urn:pulumi:dev::import::aws:ec2/securityGroup:SecurityGroup::my-sg]